-As outlined above, district courts are, in principle, the ordinary cantonal firstinstance courts for any kind of claim.
-If the value in dispute is below CHF 30,000, the disputes are referred in many cantons to a single judge.
-Cases where the value in dispute exceeds CHF 30,000 are typically referred to a panel of three judges.
+As outlined above, district courts are, in principle, the ordinary cantonal first-instance courts for any kind of civil claim.
+If the amount in dispute is below CHF 30,000, the disputes are referred in many cantons to a single judge.
+Cases where the amount in dispute exceeds CHF 30,000 are typically referred to a panel of three judges.